The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the sphere

+The classical Clairaut relation establishes $\cos{u}\cos\Theta=c$ \cite[p.
+257]{carmo}.
+In the case of spherical catenaries, identity \eqref{clairaut} asserts that the radius of the parallel multiplied by $u$ and by the cosine of the intersection angle with each parallel is constant. \end{remark}

-Going back, equation \eqref{s2} can be viewed as a prescribed equation of a curve in the sphere.
-However, the curve $\gamma$ is the image of a plane curve $\beta(t)=(u(t),v(t))$ under the parametrization \eqref{para} by letting $\gamma(t)=\Psi(\beta(t))$.
-Thus, equation \eqref{s2} can be reformulated in terms of the curvature $\kappa_\beta$ of $\beta$.
-With this purpose, let us assume that $\beta$ is parametrized by $\beta(v)=(u(v),v)$.
-Then $\kappa_\beta=u''/(1+u'^2)^{3/2}$.
-The value of $u'^2$ can be obtained directly from \eqref{si2}.
-For the computation of $u''$, let us eliminate $u'$ from equation \eqref{si2}.
-Then, we differentiate with respect to $v$, obtaining $u''$.
-For spherical catenaries ($\alpha=1$), a straightforward computation yields
+Going back, equation \eqref{s2} can be viewed as a prescribed equation of a curve $\gamma$ in the sphere.
+Since $\gamma$ is the image of the plane curve $\beta(t)=(u(t),v(t))$ under the parametrization \eqref{para}, equation \eqref{s2} can be reformulated in terms of the curvature $\kappa_\beta$ of $\beta$.
+The curvature $\kappa_\beta$ of $\beta$ is